We all know the story of the little boy who didn’t want to grow up, but what about the adults who are still clinging onto their childhoods?

 If you think that someone close to you has Peter Pan syndrome, tread carefully.
 Jumping in and telling them what you’ve learned in this article will probably make them retreat even further away from adulthood — and from you.

-What you can do is, calmly and rationally, explain to them how it’s affecting you and others.
+- Calmly explain to them how it’s affecting you and others

-Encourage them to begin to think about how their behavior affects the people around them.
+- Encourage them to think about how their behavior affects them and the people around them

 And if someone you love has Peter Pan syndrome but can’t, or doesn’t want, to change?
 Be willing to walk away.

 Remember that unless they tackle the syndrome, they will struggle to maintain a meaningful connection with you.
 That’s not your fault and it’s not something you can take responsibility for.